 Human alpha 1 Antitrypsin HEK293 Overexpression Lysate Usage Guide

-Cell lysate was prepared by homogenization in ice-cold modified RIPA Lysis Buffer with cocktail of protease inhibitors (Sigma).
+Cell lysate was prepared by homogenization of the over-expressed cells in ice-cold modified RIPA Lysis Buffer with cocktail of protease inhibitors (Sigma).
 Cell debris was removed by centrifugation.
-Protein concentration was determined with Bradford assay (Bio-Rad protein assay, Microplate Standard assay).
-The cell lysate was boiled for 5 minutes in 1 x SDS sample buffer (50 mM Tris-HCl pH 6.8, 12.5% glycerol, 1% sodium dodecylsulfate, 0.01% bromophenol blue) containing 5% b-mercaptoethanol, and lyophilized.
+Protein concentration was determined by Bradford assay (Bio-Rad protein assay, Microplate Standard assay).
+The cell lysate was boiled for 5 min in 1 x SDS loading buffer (50 mM Tris-HCl pH 6.8, 12.5% glycerol, 1% sodium dodecylsulfate, 0.01% bromophenol blue) containing 5% b-mercaptoethanol, and lyophilized.

 Modified RIPA Lysis Buffer: 50 mM Tris-HCl pH 7.4, 150 mM NaCl, 1mM EDTA, 1% Triton X-100, 0.1% SDS, 1% Sodium deoxycholate, 1mM PMSF.

 Optimal dilutions/concentrations should be determined by the end user.

 Human alpha 1 Antitrypsin HEK293 Overexpression Lysate Alternative Names

 Human A1A Overexpression Lysate;Human A1AT Overexpression Lysate;Human AAT Overexpression Lysate;Human alpha1AT Overexpression Lysate;Human MGC23330 Overexpression Lysate;Human MGC9222 Overexpression Lysate;Human PI Overexpression Lysate;Human PI1 Overexpression Lysate;Human PRO2275 Overexpression Lysate;Human SerpinA1 Overexpression Lysate